Emotions in Online Content Diffusion

-We analyzed article-level discrete emotions by detecting these emotion words in the text, and also considered the negation and degree words (if any) associated with the emotion words.
+We summarize the emotion words in an article, and consider the negation and degree words (if any) associated with these emotion words.
 In accordance with the document-level emotion expression space model \citep{quan2010blog}, we map each online article into an eight-dimensional vector.
-Each element of the vector represented the emotional intensity of its corresponding discrete emotion expressed in the article $d$:

-where $e_k$ is determined by emotion, negation, and degree words contained in the article.
+Each element of the vector represents the emotional intensity of its corresponding discrete emotion expressed in the article $d$: $d=(e_1,...,e_k,...,e_8),$ where $e_k$ is determined by emotion, negation, and degree words contained in the article.
 Negation and degree words are frequently used in Chinese and thus are helpful for accurate emotion analysis \citep{quan2010blog}.
 We adopted a negation word dictionary provided by TextMind, a Chinese language psychological analysis system developed by the Chinese Academy of Sciences.
 The dictionary contains 31 frequently used negation Chinese words.
-We used 60 degree words provided by Ren-CECps as our degree word dictionary and annotated their degree values.
-For example, the degree value of the word meaning “the most” in Chinese is annotated as 1.5, and that of the word meaning “kind of” is annotated as 0.8.
+We used 60 degree words provided by Ren-CECps as our degree-word dictionary and annotated their degree values.
+For example, the degree value of the word meaning ``the most'' in Chinese is annotated as 1.5, and that of the word meaning ``kind of'' is annotated as 0.8.

 We use a forward-sliding window (with the window size set to three words) to capture these negations and degree words.
 If our algorithm finds an emotion word in the article, it checks the three words before the emotion words and captures any negation and degree words that appear within these three words.
 We choose three as sliding-window size because normally in Chinese, negative and degree words are within three words before the corresponding emotion words.
 The $k$th discrete emotion intensity of the article $d$, denoted as $e_k(d)$, is determined as follows: